April 22, 2026

 User Flow is the map: It helps you discover how users navigate your site, without preconceived notions.
 It shows you all the common paths users take - the ones you designed and the surprising ones you didn't.
 It answers the open-ended question: "Where are my users really going?"

-A Waterfall is the magnifying glass: It lets you diagnose a specific, linear path that you have already defined.
+A Waterfall is the magnifying glass: It lets you diagnose a specific, linear conversion path that you have already defined.
 You tell the Waterfall the exact steps you expect users to take (e.g., a checkout funnel).
 It then shows you precisely where users ‘leak’ or drop off within that specific process.
 It answers the question: "In this specific funnel I've defined, where are people leaving?"

 Teams working on complex user journeys, from applications to bookings, rely on User Flow to see where people stall, backtrack, or leave entirely.

 Take financial services.
 A long card application process often hides small obstacles that cause frustration.
 User Flow can show when people are dropping off, because they’re stuck, circling back to the same step to fix details or re-enter information.
-It also reveals where the journey splits, depending on their choices or context.
+It also reveals where the customer journey splits, depending on their choices or context.
 A different menu option or using a mobile device can send someone down a completely different path.

 For SaaS teams, User Flow reveals how people move between the features page, pricing, and sign-up.
 It shows where they hesitate, exit, or loop back, pointing to moments of doubt or confusion.
 You can follow the full onboarding path and spot where interest drops.
 These insights help you clarify messaging, or tweak layout, all to increase sign-ups and support retention.